Skip to content

 Idaho

-Idaho state doesn’t offer discounted licenses for non-residents disabled veterans.
+Idaho state doesn’t offer discounted licenses for non-resident disabled veterans.

 Check the Idaho Department of Fish and Game website for specific pricing details and regulations.